Jet that crashed in Ethiopia grounded in much of the world

 Referring to the Lion Air crash in Indonesia that killed 189 people last year, European regulators said that “similar causes may have contributed to both events.”

-Turkish Airlines, Oman Air, Norwegian Air Shuttle and South Korean airline Eastar Jet were among the latest carriers to halt use of the Boeing model.
-Ireland, the Netherlands, Malaysia, Australia and Singapore suspended all flights into or out of their cities.
+Turkish Airlines, Oman Air, Norwegian Air Shuttle, Icelandair and South Korean airline Eastar Jet were among the latest carriers to halt use of the Boeing model.
+The United Arab Emirates, Malaysia, Australia, New Zealand, Fiji and Singapore also suspended all flights into or out of their cities.

 A Turkish Airlines official said two Britain-bound planes returned to Istanbul after British airspace was closed to the aircraft.
 The official spoke on condition of anonymity because he was not authorized to speak publicly.